IGM-202-2225/project-2-jgd6426/README.md

 ## Simulation Design

-_A brief explanation of your simulation._
+A peaceful butterfly garden filled with pretty plants, butterflies and maybe even some fairies if you're lucky.

 ### Controls

--   _List all of the actions the player can have in your simulation_
+- Moving the mouse will scare away the butterflies, but they will move around normally when the player is still
-    -   _Include how to preform each action ( keyboard, mouse, UI Input )_
+- Clicking on any agent destroys it
-    -   _Include what impact an action has in the simulation ( if is could be unclear )_
+- Clicking on the background will change the colors/theme of everything including the agents (ex.
+Day/Night)

-## _Agent 1 Name_
+## Butterfly

-_A brief explanation of this agent._
+Just having a good time amongst the flowers and trying to be friends with the fairies

 ### _State 1 Name_

-**Objective:** _A brief explanation of this state's objective._
+**Objective:**

 #### Steering Behaviors

 - _List all behaviors used by this state_
     - _If behavior has input data list it here_
     - _eg, Flee - nearest Agent2_
-- Obstacles - _List all obstacle types this state avoids_
+- _Obstacles - List all obstacle types this state avoids_
-- Seperation - _List all agents this state seperates from_
+- _Seperation - List all agents this state seperates from_

 #### State Transistions